auth0/docs/articles/api-auth/dynamic-client-registration.md

 ### Promote connections

-Clients registered via the [Dynamic Client Registration Endpoint](#register-your-client) can only authenticate users using connections flagged as **Domain Connections**.
-These connections will be open for any dynamic client to allow users to authenticate.
+Applications registered via the [Dynamic Application Registration Endpoint](#register-your-application) can only authenticate users using connections flagged as **Domain Connections**.
+These connections will be open for any dynamic application to allow users to authenticate.

 You can promote a connection to domain level using the [Update a Connection endpoint](/api/management/v2#!/Connections/patch_connections_by_id).